 The experts have all pitched in and put their brainy heads together to come up with reasons behind the widespread unhappiness.
 Here's what they're saying:

-If all those reasons aren’t enough to make you feel depressed, I’m not sure what will.
+If all those reasons aren't enough to make you feel depressed, I'm not sure what will.
 Surely the experts are on to something.
-And of course, all the letters attached to their names see to it that you know they know what they’re talking about.
-But seriously, there has to be some other reasons, right?
+And of course, all the letters attached to their names see to it that you know they know what they're talking about.
+But seriously, there has to be some other reasons to be depressed in French, right?

 Here let's take a look at the other highly probable causes of the French depression.
 Well, in my own opinions, at least.